riskfocus/flink-generic/flink-baseline/flink-snapshot/README.md

 # Flink Snapshot module

-## Provides ability to sink data into Redis
+## Provides ability to sink Aggregated data into Redis

 For now has a Beta status.